nimitbakrania/Algorithms/README.md

 # Algorithms
-A repo where I add any algorithms/data structures I make
+A repo where I add any algorithms/data structures I made
 - Language used: Java